Experts by Experience Panel

 Why lived experience?

-We asked our former Panel members why people with lived experience of poverty should be involved in decisions and actions to tackle poverty in Scotland.
+We asked members from the first iteration of our Panel why people with lived experience of poverty should be involved in decisions and actions to tackle poverty in Scotland.
 You can watch this short video (2 mins) to see what they said.

 Video transcript:

-We asked our Panel members why it is important to involve people with lived experience in decisions about poverty and inequality.
+We asked our Panel members from the first iteration of our Panel why it is important to involve people with lived experience in decisions about poverty and inequality.

 This is what they told us…